 It measures 15 x 10.2 x 1.2 inches and weighs 5.3 pounds.
-Not particularly portable, but within the dimensional range for the category.
-You can easily slide it into a backpack to college/office, but not as thin as the Asus ZenBook UX330UA-AH54 (0.5 inches, 2.6 pounds).
-There’s a pair of audible speakers that can fill a medium room and a 1280-by-720 pixels HDR webcam for Skype chats or video chats with family and friends.
+Although not particularly portable, it is within the category’s dimensions range.
+It’s small enough to fit into a school or work bag, but not as small as the Asus ZenBook UX330UA-AH54 (0.5 inches, 2.6 pounds).
+There are two audible speakers capable of filling a medium-sized room, as well as an HDR webcam with a resolution of 1280 by 720 pixels for Skype or video calls with family and friends.

 Display and Keyboard

-The Aspire E15’s15.6-inch LCD panel has a 1920-by-1080 resolution and a 16:9 aspect ratio.
-It is an IPS display, making it a better choice over Twisted-Nematic (TN) panels, has it gets wider viewing angles and better picture quality.
-Still, it doesn’t utilize the same In-Plane Switching technology like what you’d find in the pricier Lenovo Edge 15 that gets a true IPS display for slightly more.
-It isn’t touch-enabled, but the pre-installed Windows 10 Home OS works well without touch capability, Windows 8 that was designed for touch screens.
-If a touchscreen is a must-have, the Samsung Notebook 7 Spin offers that feature, though you’ll have to forgo the snappy speeds of an SSD.
+The Aspire E15’s 15.6-inch LCD display has a 1920-by-1080 resolution and a 16:9 aspect ratio.
+It’s an IPS display, so it has wider viewing angles and better picture quality than Twisted-Nematic (TN) panels.
+Nonetheless, it lacks the same In-Plane Switching technology as the Lenovo Edge 15, which costs a little more and has a true IPS display.
+It isn’t touch-enabled, but the pre-installed Windows 10 Home OS, which was designed for touch screens, functions perfectly without it.
+If you require a touchscreen, the Samsung Notebook 7 Spin has one, though you will miss out on the fast speeds of an SSD.

 Ports and Storage

-For storage, there’s a 256GB M.2 SATA solid-state drive (SSD), which offers better write speeds, faster booting as compared to traditional spinning hard drives.
-Though not as spacious as traditional hard drives, the space is still sufficient for storing photos, music, videos, movies, files and other documents
+For storage, there’s a 256GB M.2 SATA solid-state drive (SSD), which offers faster writing speeds and boot times than traditional spinning hard drives.
+Although not as large as traditional hard drives, the space is adequate for storing images, music, videos, movies, data, and other documents.

-With an 8th Gen Intel core i7-8550U CPU, 8GB system memory and 256GB SSD, the Aspire E5-576G-81GD has enough power for day-today multitasking.
-The processor is among the latest releases in Intel’s lineup with a base clock speed of 2.5GHz, but can reach upwards of 3.1GHz in Turbo mode.
-This configuration is enough to keep multiple Chrome tabs open, and enjoy between 1080p movie without slowing down the machine.
+Aspire E5-576G-81GD With an 8th Gen Intel Core i7-8550U CPU, 8GB system memory, and 256GB SSD, it has enough power for day-to-day multitasking.
+One of Intel’s newest products is the CPU, which has a base clock speed of 2.5GHz but can reach 3.1GHz in Turbo mode.
+This setting allows you to open multiple Chrome tabs and watch 1080p movies without causing your computer to slow down.

-The system’s dedicated Nvidia GeForce MX150 (2GB) graphics card allows for modest gaming, though not as smooth as you’d get in a GTX 1050-equipped system.
-Played at medium settings (1920-by-1080), the system manages 51 fps on Dirt 4, 44 fps on Prey and 72 fps on Titanfall 2, slightly ahead of systems equipped with Intel HD 620 graphics in the same category.
-However, if you raise the quality settings, the system begins to slow down, but for casual gaming it puts forward a better showing.
+The system’s dedicated Nvidia GeForce MX150 (2GB) graphics card allows for moderate gaming, but not as smoothly as a GTX 1050-equipped PC.
+At medium resolution (1920×1080), the system achieves 51 frames per second on Dirt 4, 44 frames per second on Prey, and 72 frames per second on Titanfall 2, putting it slightly ahead of devices with Intel HD 620 graphics in the same category.
+Increasing the quality settings, on the other hand, causes the system to slow down, but it performs better for casual gaming.

-Most 15-inch notebooks in this category don’t last much on a single charge.
-The system lasted 10 hours 37 minutes in our rundown test, which is almost an hour longer than the HP Spectre x360 (8:45).
-Last year’s Acer Aspire E15 lasted 9 hours 35 minutes, due to the extra drain from the Intel Core i5 processor balancing the power savings from the 1,920-by-1,080-resolution screen.
+Most 15-inch notebooks in this category don’t last long on a single charge.
+The system lasted 10 hours 37 minutes in our rundown test, about an hour longer than the HP Spectre x360 (8:45).
+Last year, the Acer Aspire E15 lasted 9 hours 35 minutes due to the increased drain from the Intel Core i5 processor balancing the power savings from the 1,920-by-1,080-resolution screen.

-The Acer Aspire E 15 E5-576G-81GD Check on Amazon at Amazon is the real definition of a top-tier laptop that continues giving.
-With a set of useful features and good hardware, the latest iteration offers better performance over its predecessor the Aspire E 15 (E5-575-57D4), though, the latter has a brighter screen and provides over 3 hours of additional juice on a single charge.
-A jump from a 7th Gen Intel Core i5-7200U CPU and Nvidia 940MX graphics to 8th Gen Intel core i7-8550U CPU and Nvidia MX150 graphics gives the Aspire E15 a much deserved performance boost.
+The Acer Aspire E 15 E5-576G-81GD is the pinnacle of a high-performance laptop that never fails to impress.
+With a set of useful features and strong hardware, the latest generation outperforms its predecessor, the Aspire E 15 (E5-575-57D4), while the latter has a brighter screen and nearly 3 hours more battery life on a single charge.
+The Aspire E15’s processor and graphics card have been upgraded from a 7th Gen Intel Core i5-7200U CPU and Nvidia 940MX graphics to an 8th Gen Intel Core i7-8550U CPU and Nvidia MX150 graphics.